FAQs

 Washington D.C.

 The D.C.
 Metroboard includes all D.C.
-Metro subway lines.
-It does not currently include the MDOT Purple Line, though we are considering this addition.
+Metro subway lines and the soon-to-open MDOT Purple Line.

 Data is received directly from WMATA.